exzhawk/disk_treemap/README.md

 ## Cons

-* The web base frontend may suffering performance issue if the treemap is too large.
+* The web base frontend may suffer from performance issue if the treemap is too large.
 * Scan speed is not ideal, especially on Windows.

 # Installation